SAP/cloud-security-services-integration-library/samples/spring-security-basic-auth/README.md

 This is done by means of the class `BasicAuthenticationEntryPoint` in the Security Configuration.

 # Coding
 This sample is using the spring-security project.
-As of version 5 of spring-security, this includes the OAuth resource-server functionality.
+Starting with version 5 of spring-security, this includes the OAuth resource-server functionality.
 It enables caching using [`Caffeine`](https://github.com/ben-manes/caffeine) to avoid requesting new tokens from XSUAA for every incoming request.

 Follow the deployment steps for [Kyma/Kubernetes](#Deployment-on-Kyma/Kubernetes) or [Cloud Foundry](#Deployment-on-Cloud-Foundry).